 He knew she was attracted to him.
 He had figured it out the night of her secondary school reunion when she kissed him on the cheek.
 He also knew that she had either fought or ignored those feelings, and he did not mind it because he was doing the same.

-But when she kissed him today…it was almost as if the kiss took all of his fears and inhibitions, rolled them into a ball, and tossed them into an incinerator.
+When she kissed him today though, it was as if the kiss took all of his fears and inhibitions, rolled them into a ball, and tossed them into an incinerator.

 At first he wished he had recovered from the surprise in time to kiss her back, but when she made that ridiculous proposition, he was glad he had not.